didzisdti/dtikube_service/docs/3-Cluster-Setup/Gateway-Config.md

     <img alt="pikube-logo" src="../Graphics/gateway.svg" width="25%">
 </p>

-## Getway Setup
+## Gateway Setup
-Central component in the architecture, controlling all the traffing, connecting to internet and acting as DNS, DCHP, NTP and firewall server.
+Central component in the architecture, controlling all the traffic, connecting to internet and acting as DNS, DCHP, NTP and firewall server.
 Cluster is accessed using gateway as a jump server.

 ### Gateway node
 * **`berryX`** : RaspberryPi 4B, 8GB